-[The shortfall is 29.]

-26.2i More than 120

-For any more than this you give one hiqqa for every fifty camels and one bint labun for every forty.

-[For more than 120, the obligation is this.]
+26.2i More than 120 For any more than this you give one hiqqa for every fifty camels and one bint labun for every forty For more than one hundred twenty, the obligation is this.

-26.3.
-ZAKAT ON CATTLE
+26.3 Zakat on cattle

-26.3a.
-The nisab
+26.3a The nisab

-There is no zakat on less than thirty cattle.
+There is no zakat on less than thirty cattle

+Its nisab is thirty.
+Forty and more are subject.